dojo/docs/dojox/drawing.rst

 			y: Top point y

 			width: Optional width of Text.
-Not required but reccommended.
+Not required but recommended.
 For auto-sizing, use TextBlock

 			height: Optional height of Text.
 If not provided, _lineHeight is used.